department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/trouble-making-payments.md

 **There are 6 general ways you can try to avoid a foreclosure:**

-1. **Repayment plan:** If you’ve missed a few VA-backed mortgage payments, this plan lets you go back to making your regular payments, with an added amount each month to cover the ones you’ve missed.
+1. **Repayment plan:** If you’ve missed a few mortgage payments, this plan lets you go back to making your regular payments, with an added amount each month to cover the ones you’ve missed.

-2. **Special forbearance:** This plan gives you some extra time to repay the missed VA-backed mortgage payments.
+2. **Special forbearance:** This plan gives you some extra time to repay the missed mortgage payments.

 3. **Loan modification:** Sometimes you need a fresh start.
-This plan lets you add the missed VA-backed mortgage payments and any related legal costs to your total loan balance.
-You and your servicer then come up with a new VA-backed mortgage payment schedule.
+This plan lets you add the missed mortgage payments and any related legal costs to your total loan balance.
+You and your servicer then come up with a new mortgage payment schedule.

 4. **Extra time to arrange a private sale:** If you need to sell your home, this plan lets you delay a foreclosure so you have time to sell.